Jørgen Leth: Early life

 Born on 14 June 1937 in Aarhus, Denmark, Leth studied literature and anthropology in Aarhus and Copenhagen and was a cultural critic (jazz, theatre, film) for leading Danish newspapers from 1959 to 1968.
 His interest in Polish anthropologist Bronisław Malinowski had a profound influence on his work.
-He traveled in Africa (1961), South America and India (1966) and Southeast Asia (1970–71).
+He traveled in Africa (1961), South America and India (1966), and Southeast Asia (1970–71).
 His first book was published in 1962.
-He has written 10 volumes of poetry and eight non-fiction books.
+He wrote 10 volumes of poetry and eight non-fiction books.

 Film career

-Leth made his first film in 1963 and has since made 40 more, many distributed worldwide.
+Leth made his first film in 1963 and eventually made 40 more, many distributed worldwide.
 His most acclaimed is a 1968 short, The Perfect Human, which also featured in the 2003 film The Five Obstructions made by Leth and Lars von Trier.
 Leth's sports documentaries bring an epic, almost mythic, dimension to the field, as seen in Stars and Watercarriers (Stjernerne og Vandbærerne) (1973) and A Sunday in Hell (En forårsdag i helvede) (1977).

-He has been a creative consultant for the Danish Film Institute (1971–73, 1975–77) as well as chairman of the institute's board (1977–82).
-He has also been a professor at the Danish National Film School in Copenhagen, at the State Studiocenter in Oslo and has lectured at UCLA, Berkeley, Harvard and other American universities.
+He was a creative consultant for the Danish Film Institute (1971–73, 1975–77) as well as chairman of the institute's board (1977–82).
+He was also a professor at the Danish National Film School in Copenhagen, at the State Studiocenter in Oslo and lectured at UCLA, Berkeley, Harvard, and other American universities.

 Leth covered the Tour de France for Denmark's TV 2 from 1988 until 2005 as the expert commentator in partnership with journalist Jørn Mader, and again from 2009 in partnership with Dennis Ritter and Rolf Sørensen.
 In 1999, he was appointed Danish honorary consul in Haiti.

 Controversy

-He attracted controversy in Denmark after publication of his autobiography Det uperfekte menneske (The Imperfect Human).
+Leth attracted controversy in Denmark after publication of his autobiography Det uperfekte menneske (The Imperfect Human).
 It included a graphic account of sexual relations with the 17-year-old daughter of his cook in Haiti.
 This created a media storm in Denmark, partly because of his plan to make a film called Det Erotiske Menneske ("The Erotic Human"), funded by the Danish Film Institute, in collaboration with DR (Danmarks Radio) and Nordisk Film and TV Commission.
 The controversy upset several groups in Denmark.
 In October 2005, due to the controversy, he was dismissed as commentator with TV2.
 Leth then considered to quit finishing his film Erotic Man, but close friend and fellow filmmaker Lars von Trier met with Leth and promised to let himself credit as executive producer on the film, in order to support Leth's artistic work.
 Erotic Man premiered at the Toronto International Film Festival in September 2010.
 The film received lacklustre reviews which deemed it "dirty-old-man cinema" and colonialist exploitation.